yosbelms/cor/docs/commands.md

 ```
 cor help [command]
 ```
-Shows available commands.
+Will shows available commands.
 Also prints usage and documentation about a specified command.

 Example:
 ```